 Chronic Pelvic Pain

 If your pelvic pain is chronic, pelvic inflammatory disease (PID) or pelvic congestion syndrome may be the cause of your pelvic pain.
 In this case, physical therapy will not be effective.
 This is a more likely cause of pelvic pain in women.
 A common symptom is back pain and nausea.
 Several pain relief measures can be used to treat chronic pelvic pain.
 They include medications, physical therapy, nutritional therapy, and surgery.
-Other examples include lifestyle changes such as good posture and regular exercise, pain-relieving medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), and physical therapy, including noninvasive techniques such as acupuncture, acupressure, and nerve stimulation therapy.

 Common Causes of Lower Back Pain That Radiates to the Front Pelvic Area